On having a baby in the Netherlands...

 (GP/family doctor) to tell him our happy news.
 Sitting there in his office we soon felt very awkward as he asked us why we were telling him.

 It turns out that all prenatal care - and even pre-conception care including fertility advice - is handled by midwives and doesn't require any input from doctors or hospitals unless there is medical cause.
 Of course, if you are already considered at risk because of a pre-existing medical diagnosis or you have experienced miscarriages then you will be looked after by a midwife team based in a hospital and will have appointments with them and with consultants.
 Our doctor recommended a midwife team local to us, he wished us luck with the pregnancy and we sheepishly left his office.
-The next morning I registered with this team of midwives and I didn't see my huisarts again until nearly a year later when my little boy had an ear infection.
+The next morning I registered with this team of midwives and I didn't see my huisarts again until nearly a year later when my baby boy had an ear infection but he was kept informed about the birth via the hospital and midwives.

 In Amsterdam (and I suspect the rest of the Netherlands) you will find midwife offices scattered around neighbourhoods and it obviously makes sense that you register with one that is near your home.
 Some practices are connected to larger clinics or small hospitals where you they have ultrasound scan equipment, but mine was quite small - just five midwives and a part-time receptionist - and the most technical piece of equipment they had was a doppler machine to listen to the baby's heartbeat.

 A lot of that fear disappeared after my very first appointment.
-With NewMan by my side, it was explained to me how pregnancy in the Netherlands isn't considered a medical condition, it's a natural thing for a woman to experience, and it is for that reason that all being well, midwives and not nurses or doctors manage your check-ups and keep an eye on both the mother and the baby.
+With my partner (who I call NewMan - don't ask!) by my side, it was explained to me how pregnancy in the Netherlands isn't considered a medical condition, it's a natural thing for a woman to experience, and it is for that reason that all being well, midwives and not nurses or doctors manage your check-ups and keep an eye on both the mother and the baby.
 They explained that they like to alternate who I had my check-ups with so that I would meet all of the different midwives, as it could be that any one of them would be present for the birth.

 At that first appointment, it was too early (9 weeks) to listen to the baby's heartbeat but I was given instructions to make an appointment with a radiography clinic (that was attached to another midwife practice) just over a mile from our house for a dating scan (or "echo" as the Dutch call them) as soon as possible.
 This was different to the UK where normally the first scan happens at 12 weeks.
 I was also told to get some blood tests done, which I had to go to a different drop-in clinic, again very close to where we lived.
 From what I can gather this is a standard series of tests at the beginning of a pregnancy in most countries.